PlasmaDiffusion/Shopping-Site/README.md

 ## Tests

-See the test folder for back end tests, and the client/App.test.js for front end tests.
+See the test folder for back end tests, and client/App.test.js for front end tests.

 ## Available Scripts